winggundamth/cd-joomla/README.md

 INFO success: sshd entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
 ```

-- Test if Gitlab working by go to http://localhost:10080
+- Test if GitLab working by go to http://localhost:10080
 - Login with root/5iveL!fe
 - Set new password
 - Add your ssh key